 Dysbiosis is an imbalance in your gut flora caused by too few beneficial bacteria and an overgrowth of bad bacteria, yeast, and/or parasites.
 The more clinical term that relates to the problem is “Small Intestinal Bacterial Overgrowth” (SIBO), and this term refers to the gut flora that crawled backward into the small intestine from the colon, where it belongs.
-Over the past ten years, I’ve noticed a dramatic rise in symptoms of dysbiosis in my patients and the people that I work with online in my semi-annual detox.
+Over the past ten years, I’ve noticed a dramatic rise in symptoms of dysbiosis in my patients and the people that I work with online in my Hormone Reset Detox.
 The symptoms of dysbiosis are vague and often go unnoticed, undiagnosed, and even worse, dismissed by your conventional health care clinicians.
 That needs to change!
 Here are the top 5 questions that I receive about dysbiosis.

 If you have 5 or more of these symptoms, there is a good chance you have dysbiosis.